chensandiego/risk_control_platform/README.md

 -   `POST /scan-mysql-table/`: Scan a table from a MySQL database.
 -   `POST /scan-github-file/`: Scan a file from a GitHub repository.
 -   `POST /scan-gitlab-file/`: Scan a file from a GitLab repository.
+-   `POST /scan-dockerfile/`: Scan a Dockerfile for vulnerabilities and hardcoded API keys.
 -   `GET /results/{task_id}`: Retrieve the analysis results for a given task ID.
 -   `POST /remediate/{task_id}`: Perform remediation actions (redact or quarantine) on a file.
 -   `GET /rules/`: Get a list of custom rules.